The best small American car of the 90s, for whatever that's worth

 Pathetically, 5 problems have sprung up in the past 5,000 miles alone:

 A little after that, the ignition switch stopped working properly, no longer recognizing when the key has been removed (which gets the warning chime blaring whenever the door is open).

 Then the car began making a high-pitched squealing noise upon startup about half of the time; it turned out to be a broken serpentine belt tensioner.

 Finally, a random knocking noise emerged from the rear at low speeds (sounded sort of like a loose Coke can in the trunk), which a mechanic said is probably a broken suspension bushing.

 Random electrical issues also spring up sporadically -- twice it wouldn't start, another time the check engine light went on.

-At some point before that the seat leather cracked, the headliner started falling, and the turn signal lever always vibrated against the steering column (bad design).
+At some point in the past (I got it used), the seat leather ripped markedly and the headliner started falling off.
+Also, the turn signal lever buzzes against the steering column (bad design).

 Would you buy another car from this manufacturer?
 Don't Know